 The combined Tier I/Tier II Draft Environmental Impact Report/Environmental Assessment (DEIR/EA) were released to the public was released for public review and comment in November 4, 2015, through January 25, 2016.
 Caltrans received a total of 263 letters, emails, and recorded comments from individuals, organizations, and public agencies on the draft environmental document.
 This correspondence generated over 900 separate comments for which responses are required as part of the final environmental document.

-In review of the comments received, the project team has identified a need to update the air quality, natural environment, and traffic operations studies.
+In review of the comments received, the project team has identified a need to update the air quality, natural environment, traffic operations studies, and reporting of the cumulative impacts of the project alternatives.
 Update of these studies is required due to changes in regulatory guidelines and requirements, and to properly respond to the comments received on the draft document and technical studies.

-The hard copies of the Draft EIR/EA are available at the following libraries: Aptos, Capitola, Central Library, Live Oak, Scotts Valley, and Watsonville.
-Copies are also available for viewing at the RTC’s Office; 1523 Pacific Avenue, Santa Cruz, 95060.
+The hard copies of the Draft EIR/EA are available in archive at the following libraries: Aptos, Capitola, Central Library, Live Oak, Scotts Valley, and Watsonville.
+Copies are also available for viewing at the RTC’s Office; 1523 Pacific Avenue, Santa Cruz, 95060, and available online here.

 To be notified of updated material and activities, please subscribe to Hwy 1 eNews.